UnicornGlobal/quick-dash-framework/README.md

 # @unicorns/quick-dash-framework

+*v3.x* is *NOT* compatible with v2.x you will need to upgrade your host application to support the new v3 functionality.

+## v3.x Changelog

-Do not base your projects on this one.
+Do not base new projects on this one.

-This is the base framework package.
+This is the base framework package that should be included as a dependency.

 Use or fork https://github.com/UnicornGlobal/quick-dash for your projects.